 Facilitate cross border flows, to the benefit of UK gas prices and access to alternative markets for UK supplies.

 Limit unnecessary investment in private pipelines and duplication of existing pipeline infrastructure.

-A Workgroup Participant advised of the existence, vi an embedded link, of the 0678B sensitivity tool that helped to inform some of the OCC analysis carried out and published by National Grid.
-The output from the tool can be found here: www.gasgovernance.co.uk/0678/Models.

 The NTS Optional Capacity Charge Methodology and NTS Optional Wheeling Charge Methodology documents have been produced by National Grid on behalf of the proposers of UNC Modification 0678D/G/H/J and 0678I respectively.
-This includes proposer inputs to amend the NTS Optional Commodity Charge calculation, which is applied to updated cost data from National Grid based on the parameters set out in the respective modifications.
+This includes proposer inputs to amend the NTS Optional Commodity Charge calculation, which is applied to updated cost data from National Grid based on the parameters set out in the respective Modifications.

-(link under 0636)

-Modification 0678: Impacts of cessation of NTS Optional Commodity Rate
+Modification 0678: Impacts of cessation of current NTS Optional Commodity Rate

-Workgroup noted that the impact of cessation nof the current Optional Commodity Rate
+Workgroup noted that the impact of cessation of the current Optional Commodity Rate is given within the Optional Charge Analysis document from National Grid (available here: link).

-Summary of Info from James Gudge to be inserted here

 https://gasgov-mst-files.s3.eu-west-1.amazonaws.com/s3fs-public/ggf/book/2019-03/Optional%20Charge%20Analysis%20%20%28National%20Grid%29%20v1.0.pdf

 Some Workgroup Participants believed that both the CWD and PS approaches without an optional charge approach face significant challenges with respect to cost reflectivity because of some relatively high exit charges at points close to entry points.
-26 February 2019.